Information for international students

 The academic year consists of two terms/semesters called “Wintersemester” and “Sommersemester”.
 The “Wintersemester” courses start in mid-October and end by mid-February.
 The Sommersemester courses start in mid-April and end by mid-July.
 The so-called „vorlesungsfreie Zeit“ (semester break) is used to take exams, finish term papers, go on excursions, enroll in practical courses and prepare for the upcoming term.

-QuaSI – Qualification, Support and Integration
+QuaSI – Success through Support

 TUtor International is a project at TU supporting international students culturally, academically and socially.
 Theiraim is to assist international students with their orientation and integration into student life and the German society.
 They are a multicultural team that is well aware of the different cultural backgrounds of international students and are there for you as companions and friends.